apacheignite/documentation/sql/dml.md

 [/block]
 In general, all the DML statements can be divided into two groups - Those that add new entries into a cache (`INSERT` and `MERGE`), and those that modify the existing data (`UPDATE` and `DELETE`).

-To execute these statements in Java, you need to use existed `SqlFieldsQuery` API, that is described in [this section](https://apacheignite.readme.io/docs/sql-queries#section-sqlfieldsqueries) in terms of its usage for `SELECT` queries.
-The API is used by DML operations the same way as for read-only queries except that `QueryCursor<List<?>>`, that is returned by a `SqlFieldsQuery` as a result of DML statement execution, contains a single-item `List<?>` of `long` type and that item signifies a number of cache items that were affected by the DML statement.
+To execute DML statements in Java, you need to use the same Ignite API that is used for `SELECT` queries -  [`SqlFieldsQuery` API](doc:sql-queries#section-sqlfieldsqueries).
+This API is used by DML operations the same way as read-only queries, where `SqlFieldsQuery` returns `QueryCursor<List<?>>`.
+The only difference is that as a result of a DML statement execution, `QueryCursor<List<?>>` contains a single-item `List<?>` of `long` type that signifies the number of cache items that were affected by the DML statement, whereas as a result of a SELECT statement execution, `QueryCursor<List<?>>` will contain a list of items retrieved from the cache.
 [block:callout]
 {
   "type": "info",